How to Create a Workflow Diagram: Examples & Free Templates

 What Are Workflow Diagrams Used For?

-As stated above, workflow charts can be used for a wide variety of purposes.
-However, they’re primarily used for business process management (BPM) and project management.
+While workflow charts can be used for several purposes, they’re primarily used for business process management (BPM) and project management.

-A business process is a set of activities that allows an organization to achieve its strategic goals and business objectives.
-Workflow diagrams help business leaders better understand the business processes and their organization’s operational needs.
-With this information, they can create strategies to improve the overall efficiency of their business.
+A business process is a set of activities that allows an organization to achieve its strategic goals and objectives.
+Workflow diagrams are used to map the business processes that an organization needs to operate normally.
+With this workflow analysis information, they can create process improvement strategies to improve their overall operational efficiency.

-Workflow diagrams are beneficial to project management for a variety of reasons.
-First, it helps team members better understand the task sequences in which they’re involved.
-This creates better communication between departments and gives teams a firm grasp on what they have to do.
-Also, when a new person is onboarded, having a business process mapping tool like a workflow diagram speeds up the time it takes for the new hire to get acclimated with the project.
+Workflow diagrams are used in project management for a variety of reasons.
+First, it helps teams better understand the task sequences in which they’re involved.
+This creates better communication between departments and provides teams with a firm grasp of what they must do.
+Also, when a new person is onboarded, a business process mapping tool like a workflow diagram speeds up the time it takes for the new hire to acclimate to the project.

-Workflow diagrams also help unveil potential roadblocks and bottlenecks in your project schedule before you execute it.
-A workflow chart, therefore, identifies areas that can throw your overall project plan off track.
-This gives you time to brainstorm process improvement strategies with the team before an issue negatively impacts your schedule and/or budget.
+Workflow diagrams also help unveil potential roadblocks and bottlenecks in the project schedule before execution.
+A workflow chart, therefore, identifies areas that can throw the overall project plan off track.
+This provides time to brainstorm process improvement strategies with the team before an issue negatively impacts the schedule and/or budget.

 Flowchart template for Word